RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 - Follow [this tutorial](riiconnect24-vwii) if you'd like to install RiiConnect24 on a vWii (the Wii mode of your Wii U).
 - Follow [this tutorial](riiconnect24-dolphin) if you'd like to install RiiConnect24 on the Dolphin emulator.

-There is no guide to installing RiiConnect24 on a Wii Mini, as attempting to install RiiConnect24 on a Wii Mini will result in a console brick.
+There is no guide to installing RiiConnect24 on a Wii mini, as attempting to install RiiConnect24 on a Wii mini will result in a console brick.
 {% endcapture %}

 <div class="notice--warning">{{ notice-1 | markdownify }}</div>